mgunn001/PRHawak/README.md

 # Setup guide
-* please navigate to the root folder of the repo and do the following
+* please navigate to the root folder of the repo and execute the following 3 commands
 * **npm install** - To install all the dependencies required
 * **npm test** - To run the test suit
 * **npm start** - To start the server